 I was in the Peace Corps from 2002 to 2004.
 This was a time of intense learning and growth for me.
 I was lucky to serve a community in the West African country of Ghana.
 Officially I was a health education volunteer, but I also found time to work in the arts as well as learn a new language and how to cook Ghanaian food.

-I love to travel.
+I am a seasoned traveler.
 I spent a semester in Greece studying classical archaeology.
 I stayed in Kunming, China for two months helping a friend design a line of jewelry made from recycled chopsticks.
 I have spent a total of four years in Ghana since 2002.
 I stayed for several months in Burkina Faso, learning about the art, culture and music of West Africa.
 I went on an epic 2000 mile cycling journey with my dearest love from Northern Ghana to Western Senegal in the spring of 2006.
 I spent six weeks in Tema, Ghana, leading a large scale community mosaic mural.
 I spent the fall of 2012 in Mumbai, India, facilitating a large mosaic mural project at an international school.
-My better half and I bring groups of teenagers to Ghana and/or India nearly every summer for service adventures.
 I am always looking out for the next opportunity to combine my love for art and for travel.

-I have been sharing my life with my beloved, Ryan, for almost 15 years.
-We are parents to a hilarious black and white cat named Hobo.
-I adore yoga, hiking, dinner parties and camping.
+I have been sharing my life with my beloved, Ryan, for 17 years.
+We are parents to two magical little kitties named Tuuli and Wolfi.
+My happy places are doing yoga, hiking, dinner parties and camping.